-This Standard applies to visually graded fingerjoined lumber in all the species combinations defined in Section 6.1 and to the stress-rated grade classifications of Studs, Light Framing, Structural Light Framing, Joists & Planks and Decking, as specified in the NLGA Standard Grading Rules (Paras.
-121, 122, 124 and 127, respectively).
+This Standard applies to visually graded fingerjoined lumber in all the species groups defined in Section 6.1 and to the stress-rated grade classifications of Studs, Light Framing, Structural Light Framing, Joists & Planks, and Decking, as specified in NLGA Paras.
+121, 122, 124, and 127, respectively.